-Here are 4 easy-to-remember points that you can sing to your favourite line dancing tune each time you add an image to your website.
+Here are 4 easy-to-remember steps to help you get the best from your website images.
+You can sing them to your favourite line dancing tune each time you add an image to your website.

 1. Name ‘Em